Dr CHAN, Cheri

 - Harfitt, G & Chan, C (2017) Constructivist learning theories in teacher education programmes: a pedagogical perspective in Clandinin, D. J. and Husu, J (Eds) Handbook of Research on Teacher Education.
 Sage Publishing.

-- Chan, C (2018, paper accepted for AERA 2018) I Know How It Feels: Virtual Mentors Mediating Learning for Prospective Teachers in the Practicum.
+- Chan, C (2019, accepted) I Know How It Feels: Virtual Mentors Mediating Learning for Prospective Teachers in the Practicum.
 Mentoring and Tutoring: Partnership in Learning Journal.

 - Chan, C (2015).
 Tensions and Complexities in School-University Collaboration.
 Asia Pacific Journal of Education.
 Vol 35 (1) p.111-125.

 - Hudson, P., Hudson, S., Kwan, T., Chan, C., Maclang-Vicencio, E., Ani, A-L. (2015).
 Making connections within the Asia-Pacific region: Case study around the Mentoring for Effective Teaching (MET) program.
 Paper presented at the Australian Teacher Education Association Conference, Darwin, Australia.

 - Chan, C and Clarke, M (2014).
 The Politics of Collaboration: Discourse, identities and power in a school-university partnership in Hong Kong.
 Asia Pacific Journal of Teacher Education.
 Vol 42 (3) p.291-304.

 Conference Paper Presentations